On Illinois highway, blinding dust, then 'crash after crash'

 The highway was closed in both directions after the late-morning crashes on Monday, a scene Gov. J.B.
 Pritzker described as “horrific.”

 Northbound and southbound lanes reopened around 6 a.m.
-Tuesday, Kelly said, before state police closed the same 20-mile section of road again late that same afternoon as nasty winds continued.
+Tuesday, Kelly said, before state police closed the same 20-mile section of road again late Tuesday afternoon as nasty winds continued.
 The traffic advisory indicated there had been no accidents but the action was taken as a precaution.
-No timetable for reopening was indicated.
+The section reopened later Tuesday afternoon.

 Earlier, Kelly had said it was extremely rare to close a highway due to weather except in blizzard conditions.
 Noting three memorable dust storms in the same region since 1983, the National Weather Service reported that one, in 1990, resulted in closure of an 18-mile section of Interstate 57.